 Here is what Matt has to say about the work culture at Synthace:

 “I've always found Synthace really welcoming.
 You are free to be yourself and there is never any need to hide things.
 People have been openly talking about their partners and we know we can’t make assumptions about others but rather get to know them for what they are.
-The range of our social events is also inclusive, from yoga sessions and games nights to karaoke and after work drinks, so everyone can find something suitable for them.
+The range of our social events is also inclusive, from yoga sessions and games nights to karaoke and after-work drinks, so everyone can find something suitable for them.

 I also always have the confidence that if I ever have particular requirements related to sexuality, the HR team will be very supportive, open, and approachable.
-Our Talent team is really pro-inclusivity, pro-outreach, and aim to work with underrepresented communities.
+Our Talent team is really pro-inclusivity, pro-outreach, and aims to work with underrepresented communities.
 I think that actively doing that is a real positive side of the company.”

-Any lastly from our CEO Tim:
+And lastly from our CEO Tim:

 Diversity is enriching.
 Please let’s not live monochrome lives.
 Breaking down systemic barriers to knowing and welcoming each other raises everybody’s well-being.
 It is simply a must in the workplace and beyond.
 At Synthace, we are committed to continuing to build and nurture our diverse and inclusive environment, ensuring our team members, customers, and partners feel welcomed and equal.
-We will continue to empower each other by celebrating and encouraging our differences.”Tim CEO
+We will continue to empower each other by celebrating and encouraging our differences.”Tim Fell, CEO